explodinglabs/explodinglabs.github.io/_jsonrpc/flask.markdown

 </div>

 We'll build an HTTP server in Python, taking [JSON-RPC](http://www.jsonrpc.org/) requests on port 5000.
-It should respond to "speak" with "meow".
+It should respond to "ping" with "pong".

 Server
 ======